fossas/fossa-cli/docs/integrations/rust.md

 ### Automatic

-Run `fossa init` to detect all python directories that contain `Cargo.lock`.
+Run `fossa init` to detect all directories that contain `Cargo.lock`.

 ### Manual